 HPE Policy 1.4.1 - Continue to require that the Historic Preservation Board make findings that any land use or development application for a historic structure, site or within a historic district, is consistent with the provisions of the Secretary of the Interior's Standards for Rehabilitation, the Land Development Regulations, and Delray Beach Historic Preservation Design Guidelines.

 The subject request involves a COA, Waiver, and Variance for the installation of artificial turf and for relief from open space and artificial turf requirements associated with a development approval for the newly constructed duplex structure.
 With respect to the adjacent land uses, the property is a duplex structure and is in an area surrounded by a mix of residential and commercial uses including multi-family residential, duplexes, and offices.
-The board will need to make a determination that the proposal can be found to be consistent with the requirements of the Comprehensive Plan, and the provisions of LDR Section 4.5.1 relating to historic sites and districts as well as the "Delray Beach Historic Preservation Design Guidelines".
+Provided the board approves the variance, the proposal can be found to be consistent with the requirements of the Comprehensive Plan, and the provisions of LDR Section 4.5.1 relating to historic sites and districts as well as the "Delray Beach Historic Preservation Design Guidelines".